To see all of our posts on tips for the Camino de Santiago, click here: Camino de Santiago.

-There’s a debate about using walking sticks that I’ll readily acknowledge.
+There’s a debate about using walking sticks on the Camino that I’ll readily acknowledge.
 Do you absolutely need them?
 Probably not.
-Will they make some of the Camino easier if you have them?
+Will they make some of the Camino de Santiago easier if you have them?
 Definitely yes.

 Some, mostly younger, peregrinos did not use them.
 One young man told me he had two reasons for that: he felt his balance was better if his hands were free, and, he didn’t want any extra weight.
 I watched him bounce from rock to rock going down a steep path once, and I have to admit he was right.
 For him, they would have been excess baggage.

-Of course, not all of us are half mountain goat (or super fit 20 something.)
+Of course, not all of us are half mountain goat (or a super fit 24-year-old.)
 Sticks provide a third (or fourth) leg for stability and also help with pushing uphill or and controlling your speed and balance when edging your way down a steep descent over broken rock.

 There are several variables if you are going to consider sticks.
 The first option is to use the “pilgrim’s staff,” a piece of wood, with or without a metal end on it and a leather thong for your wrist.
 They’re available everywhere along the Camino from various souvenir shops and the cost varies from 5 to 12 euros or so.
 Lots of people carry them.
 They’re much heavier than a modern aluminum or composite stick, but, for many, they do have a symbolic purpose.
 They’re certainly much closer to what the old pilgrims carried.
 But I don’t really buy that theory.
 If you’re into symbolism, why not go all the way and carry a leather shoulder bag and a water gourd instead of a nylon pack and a plastic water bladder?